Learn something new every day

 More Info... by email

 A moving walkway is a large conveyor belt upon which people are propelled forward, and sometimes upward.
-The moving walkway is frequently seen in airports, lessening the distance one must walk to get from one area of a large airport to another.
+These walkways are frequently seen in airports, lessening the distance one must walk to get from one area of a large airport to another.
 Similar to the moving walkway is the escalator, which saves climbing stairs.
-A moving walkway differs from the escalator because even when it ascends it does not feature the staircase style of the escalator.
+A moving walkway differs from the escalator because even when it ascends, it does not feature the staircase style of the escalator.

 There are a few inclined moving walkway styles that have been installed in grocery stores of more than one level.
 This allows for customers with shopping carts to easily go from one level to another, while still remaining visible to store employees, not an option with elevators.
 Moving walkways are also more friendly to those in wheelchairs, since they are usually thought easier to negotiate than getting in and out of small elevators.
-Escalators with stairs are of course impossible to use by those who are wheelchair bound or for small kids in strollers.
+Escalators with stairs are, of course, impossible to use by those who are wheelchair bound or for small children in strollers.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!